 - How to measure the success of your sales funnel

 What is a sales funnel?

-A sales funnel (also known as a revenue funnel or sales process) refers to the path customers follow on their way to becoming a customer.
+A sales funnel (also known as a revenue funnel or sales process) refers to the path customers follow to become a customer.
 Steps in the sales funnel include top of funnel (TOFU), middle of funnel (MOFU), and bottom of funnel (BOFU).

 What does a sales funnel do for you?

 A sales funnel makes it easier to follow up with leads.
-With a good follow up process, you can avoid the worst feeling in the world – just missing a sales opportunity.
+With a good follow-up process, you can avoid the worst feeling in the world—missing a sales opportunity.
 You know when someone stops replying to your emails and doesn’t pick up the phone?
 You can avoid that.

 Why does this happen?
 A couple of reasons:

 - Disorganization: You don’t have your sales follow-up steps outlined, and leads get confused (having ideas in your head doesn’t count as a plan).

 - Outdated tech: You don’t have the tools to make the process smooth for yourself or the person you’re talking to.
 When the process is confusing, a lead’s interest in talking to you tends to wane.

 Instead of just missing out on sales you know would benefit from your product, you can use an automated sales funnel to track leads and know exactly where they are in the process.
 That way, you know the content they need at every step leading up to the fun part—the conversion.